DockDockGoose/Project/README.md

 In order to use Docker, ensure you have pip, docker and mongo installed.

 Before running docker-compose, we have to be in the Django virtual environment.
 Daniel had previously set up `django-project` but I faced some issues with using/activating that, so I created another venv called `django-env`.

-Its unclear if we have to each setup a venv as it relies on a local PYTHONPATH, but I think that might be the case.
-If you face any issues with the following command, you can locate each use of PYTHONPATH in the venv scripts and change it to your Python's path OR simply visit: https://docs.djangoproject.com/en/3.1/howto/windows/#setting-up-a-virtual-environment to create your own venv for Django.
+If you face any issues with the following command, simply [create your own venv for Django](https://docs.djangoproject.com/en/3.1/howto/windows/#setting-up-a-virtual-environment).

 On Windows from the Project directory:
 ```